 Edwards does not seem to miss its village that was dissolved Jan.
 1, 2013.

 Things have gone fine, Town Supervisor Sharee D. Lanphear said.
 There is no difference in this town other than people arent paying village taxes.
 Most people who come into the town office dont know the difference between the town and the village, and they never did.

-What is different is that Edwards receives $102,000 from the state annually as an incentive for consolidation.
+What is different is that Edwards annually receives $102,000 from the state as an incentive to consolidation.

 Were supposed to get it indefinitely but were not sure of that, Mrs. Lanphear said.
 We figured if we got it a year or two, wed be lucky.